-Exceptions apply to employees with Total Compensation contracts and those who fall under a separate works agreement for remuneration in the Corporate & Investment Banking business segment (cf. Section 6.3).
+Exceptions apply to employees with Total Compensation contracts and those who fall under a separate works agreement for remuneration in the Client Solutions area (cf. Section 6.3).
 As part of a Total Compensation concept, these employees receive a total annual salary comprising a fixed salary and a bonus.
-The extent of the variable remuneration is determined annually by UniCredit Bank AG, taking account of the performance of the employee in the financial year ended, the level of team orientation, the assessed contribution to the business unit Corporates and Markets and the business results of HVB Group.
+The extent of the variable remuneration is determined annually by UniCredit Bank AG, taking account of the performance of the employee in the financial year ended, the level of team orientation, the assessed contribution to the Client Solutions division and the business results of HVB Group.